Chih-Che-Fang/MyBookStore2/docs/design.md

 PS: all response time sampled from 1000 requests

-Results show averaged response times are almost the same (only a slight increase) as multiple clients are making requests to a peer.
-It matches what we expected since our system design will launch a new thread whenever receive a client request.
-The response time shouldn't be affected by the number of concurrent request since the server respond to clients as soon as it receives the request.
-However, we still see a little increase in average response time, I think it might be affected by the time used to launch a new thread.
-As more requests receive concurrently, the server spends some time launching a new thread, which causes a slight difference.
+Results show averaged response times increases as concurrent client increases.
+Even though all servers adopted multi-thread to handle with client requests, server still need time to process request and launch a new thread.
+Too much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases.

 ## 2. Break down the end-to-end response time into component-specific response times by computing the per-tier response time for query and buy requests
 **Search Operation:**  (Flow: Client -> frontend -> catalog)